geneontology/geneontology.github.io/_docs/sparql.md

 ---

-> This was a primer on how to use the GO SPARQL endpoint, which is no longer supported.
-Please contact us if they have questions through the [GO Helpdesk](https://help.geneontology.org/){:target="blank"}
+> GO is currently deprecating our public SPARQL endpoint, with plans to deprecate all related products in the future.
+Blazegraph journals are available here for advanced users who do not need support.
+If you have questions, please contact us through the [GO Helpdesk](https://help.geneontology.org/){:target="blank"}

 # Introduction
 Gene Ontology is developing Ontologies and Frameworks to help annotate biology in a consistent way and help users to integrate and reuse our data in their approaches.
 The Gene Ontology Causal Activity Model (or GO-CAM) [recently published](https://www.nature.com/articles/s41588-019-0500-1){:target="blank"} allows to curate knowledge in a much more expressive and traceable way and extend the querying capabilities of the standard GO annotations. [ [Learn more about GO-CAMs](/docs/gocam-overview/) ]